tkych/quicksearch/README.md

 #### [function] QUICKSEARCH _search-word_ _&key_ _?web_ _?description_ _?url_ _?cut-off_ _?quicklisp_ _?cliki_ _?github_ _?bitbucket_

-QUICKSEARCH searches for CL projects with _search-word_ in Quicklisp, Cliki, Github and BitBucket.
+QUICKSEARCH searches for CL projects with _search-word_ in Quicklisp, Cliki, GitHub and BitBucket.
 _search-word_ must be a string, number or symbol (symbol will be automatically converted into downcase-string).

 ##### Keywords:

- * If _?web_ is NIL, it does not search in Cliki, Github and BitBucket.
+ * If _?web_ is NIL, it does not search in Cliki, GitHub and BitBucket.
  * If _?quicklisp_ is NIL, it does not search in Quicklisp (also _?cliki_, _?github_, _?bitbucket_).
  * At least one search-space must be specified.
  * If _?description_ is T, it displays project's descriptions (except for Quicklisp-search).